GavChap/growatt-sph-rs485-to-mqtt/README.md

 - Machine running Linux and Python3 connected to the internet.
 Raspberry Pi 2 or above would suffice, though an old laptop/desktop running Ubuntu or similar would do.

 - USB to RS485 device to connect to the inverter.
+Please check the inverter's manual for wiring the RJ45 cable to the USB-RS458 correctly, or purchase the correct cable.

 To use: